ali1dc/kafka/documents/blog.md

 commands.getstatusoutput('mount /dev/xvdg /kafkalogs')
 ```
 ## How to handle service discovery
 Now that we attached an extra network device or Elastic Network Interface, ENI, We can specify, the IP addresses that we want.
 In the Auto Scaling Group cloudformation template, we can provision ENI with whatever IP that we want in the subnet.
-Here is the how:
+Here is how:
 ```yaml
 NetworkInterface1:
   Type: AWS::EC2::NetworkInterface